 \subsection{Order on the reduced filtered \texorpdfstring{$K$}{K}-theory}

-Since we in the proof of the lifting result only use the order on $K_0$ of the gauge simple subquotients, it follows that the order on the other groups is superfluous for unital graph \cas: An isomorphism between the reduced filtered $K$-theories of two unital graph \cas that is an order isomorphism on $K_0$ of all the gauge simple subquotients is automatically an isomorphism between the ordered, reduced filtered $K$-theories (since it is induced by an equivariant isomorphism).
+Since the proof of the lifting result only uses the order on $K_0$ of the gauge simple subquotients, it follows that the order on the other groups is superfluous for unital graph \cas: An isomorphism between the reduced filtered $K$-theories of two unital graph \cas that is an order isomorphism on $K_0$ of all the gauge simple subquotients is automatically an isomorphism between the ordered, reduced filtered $K$-theories (since it is induced by an equivariant isomorphism).

-At first, this might seem surprising; but this really just tells us, that for unital graph \cas the order on all the non-gauge simple subquotients is determined by the order on the gauge simple subquotients.
+At first, this might seem surprising; but this really just tells us, that for unital graph \cas the order on all the subquotients that are not gauge simple is determined by the order on the gauge simple subquotients.
 This is somehow part of the assumption of being a unital graph \ca, and in the light of, \eg, \cite{MR3194162,MR3453358}, this should really not come as a big surprise.

-This observation raises the question of whether there is an external classification result --- here one of course needs to state which universe one wants to work in, and the most natural question that comes to our mind in this respect is the following.
+This observation raises the question of whether there is an external classification result --- here one of course needs to state which universe one wants to work in, and the most natural question that comes to our minds in this respect is the following.